njal3001/game/NOTES.md

     The game ends with the sea worm reaching the ocean surface and killing the ocean polluters in the boats above.

+    Might scrap most of this since it makes more sense in terms of progression to be travelling downwards towards the more dangerous and interesting areas.

 ###### Thoughts
     Don't know if it should be able to have multiple properties at the same time.
     Maybe some could be compatible, but others override each other?
 Maybe it could